mevdschee/php-crud-api/README.md

 1
 ```

-Note that only fields that are specified will be updated.
+Note that only fields that are specified in the request will be updated.

 ### Update (with JSON)